 Computing assistance with UBITName accounts, getting connected and IT services, problem and request handling for students, faculty, and staff via phone, email, and a walk-in location.

 Public IT service sites:

 Office of Vice President and Chief Information Officer

 Monday – Friday; 8:30 a.m. – 5:00 p.m.

 What is UBIT doing to make sure every student has fast, reliable Wi-Fi access?

 Reliable Wi-Fi coverage is important to UB, and demand is growing exponentially.
-Working with the campus community, UB is building a better Wi-Fi network across all three campuses with upgrades ending in Fall 2017.
+Working with the campus community, UB built a better Wi-Fi network across all three campuses with upgrades ending in Fall 2017.
 This three year expansion is called Wi-Fi Boost.
 As UB makes a major investment in Wi-Fi infrastructure, Wi-Fi Boost will double our access points and upgrade UB’s networks to the latest, fastest standard.
-Visit www.buffalo.edu/ubit/boost for more information and to find the current upgrade schedule.
+Visit www.buffalo.edu/ubit/boost for more information.

 When can I use my UB email account?

 As soon as you activate your UBITName, UBmail is yours to use!
 All official communications will be sent only to your Buffalo.edu address, and many professors prefer to receive emails solely from your Buffalo.edu address, as a proof of authenticity.
 Even if you do not use UBmail as your main email account, we recommend you check UBmail at least once a day, or set it up to forward to your main email account.
 We offer a UB-branded version of Google Gmail to all students.